 Further, training is authorized under Tex.
-Gov't.
-Code Ann. § 402.035(d)(5) (Human trafficking prevention task force) and Tex.
-Gov't Code Ann. § 531.384 (Training Programs).
-Pursuant to Tex.
-Gov't.
-Code Ann. § 402.035(d)(5), "The task force shall . . . work with the Texas Commission on Law Enforcement to develop and conduct training for law enforcement personnel, victim service providers, and medical service providers to identify victims of human trafficking."
+Gov't Code Ann. § 402.035(d)(4)39 (Human trafficking prevention task force) and Tex.
+Gov't Code Ann. § 526.070440 (Training Programs)41 Pursuant to Tex.
+Gov't Code Ann. § 402.035(d)(4), "The task force shall . . . work with the Texas Commission on Law Enforcement to develop and conduct training for law enforcement personnel, victim service providers, and medical service providers to identify victims of human trafficking."
 Under Tex.
-Gov't Code Ann. § 531.384,
+Gov't Code Ann. § 526.0704,

-The commission, with assistance from the Office of Court Administration of the Texas Judicial System, the Department of Public Safety, and local law enforcement agencies, shall create training programs designed to increase the awareness of judges, prosecutors, and law enforcement personnel of the needs of domestic victims, the availability of services under this subchapter [Assistance program for domestic victims of trafficking], the database of services described by Section 531.382 [Victim assistance program established], and potential funding sources for those services.
+The commission, with assistance from the Office of Court Administration of the Texas Judicial System, the Department of Public Safety, and local law enforcement agencies, shall create training programs designed to increase the awareness of judges, prosecutors, and law enforcement personnel on:

+- (1) the needs of domestic victims;42 - (2) the availability of services under this subchapter [Assistance Program for Domestic Victims of Trafficking]; - (3) the database of services described by Section 526.0702 [Victim assistance program]; and - (4) potential funding sources for those services.